 Hillary Clinton is the nexus to all the Trump-Russia lies, but she thinks she's immune: Victor Davis Hanson

-Hillary Clinton's best defense is a D.C. jury and Obama judges, otherwise she's got a lot of exposure, Hanson said
+Clinton's best defense is a DC jury and an Obama-appointed judge, Hanson says

-Hoover Institute senior fellow Victor Davis Hanson castigates Hillary Clinton and her campaign lawyer for using their ‘incestuous DC relationships' to embarrass Trump on "Jesse Watters Primetime."
+Hoover Institution senior fellow Victor Davis Hanson castigated Hillary Clinton and her campaign lawyer for allegedly using their "incestuous D.C. relationships" to embarrass former President Donald Trump on "Jesse Watters Primetime" Friday.

 WATCH FULL INTERVIEW HERE: